varnikaumashankar/adVAE/documents/Datasets.md

 - NIfTI format or .nii format

 **Data preprocessing:**
+- Ensure all data is MRI images of the brains obtained from humans who have AD
 - Ensure MRI images are assigned an image_id to prevent duplicates
 - Ideal data split:
     - 100-400 images (example data - used for tool development)